jmineau/stilt/docs/project-structure.md

 `run_stilt.r` is the primary script users will interact with.
 It contains settings used to adjust model parameters, execute parallelized simulations, and calculate produce upstream influence footprints.
 These parameters are documented in [configuration](configuration.md).

+`generate_receptors.r` is a helper script to generate a grid of receptors and save them to the `receptors.csv` file in the `in/` directory.

 `dependencies.r` is used to install and load the necessary functions on each forked parallel process.

 #### r/src/

 Contains the bulk of the source code for the control layer and footprint gridding algorithm. **The source code found here will not need to be modified by the majority of users**.
 Each file contains a single R function with metadata documenting function arguments and usage instructions for making programatic adjustments to STILT’s workflow.

+### config.yaml

+This is the main configuration file for STILT.
+It contains all the necessary parameters for running STILT simulations, including model settings, receptor information, and trajectory options.
+The configuration file is written in YAML format and is read by the `run_stilt.r` script.

 ---